James Metz, MD and Carolyn Vachani, RN, MSN, AOCN

 The treatment groups may be referred to as control and treatment groups (or arms).
 The control group typically receives what is considered the standard treatment for that type of cancer.
 The treatment group receives the experimental treatment being studied.
 Oncology clinical trials rarely use a placebo and when they do this will be clearly described in the informed consent process and spelled out in the consent that is signed.
 The study team can explain the design of the particular trial you are interested in and how it will be carried out.

 Once you are enrolled in a clinical trial, you will receive guidance from the study team as to any testing that needs to be done or anything you should report to them- including side effects, health issues that may arise or other concerns.
-You should know the name of the trial in which you are participating and keep a copy of your consent form handy in should you need to call your oncology office after-hours or go to an emergency room.
+You should know the name of the trial in which you are participating and keep a copy of your consent form handy if should you need to call your oncology office after-hours or go to an emergency room.
 If you have concerns while on the trial, they should be brought to the attention of the study team.
 If, for any reason, you do not want to participate in the trial any longer, it is your right to withdrawal from the study.

 Clinical research trials are extremely important in expanding treatment options in all cancers.
 The treatments that are available today are due to the participation of prior patients in clinical research trials.
 We are constantly trying to identify better treatments to cure cancer.
 There are also studies to identify less toxic treatments or agents, which can protect the normal tissues and minimize side effects of treatment.
 Clinical research trials are very rewarding for both the patient and the physician.
 The patient may benefit from new treatment options and help future cancer patients in their fight against this disease.
-OncoLink strongly recommends patients discuss any clinical research trials for which they may be eligible with their oncologist.

 Feb 1, 2010 - Treatment with a prostate-specific antigen-targeted poxviral vaccine substantially improves overall survival among metastatic prostate cancer patients, according to the results of a phase II study published online Jan.
 25 in the Journal of Clinical Oncology.